orenbenkiki/cargo-coverage-annotations/README.md

 * `cargo make coverage` will by default use `kcov` to generate several `cobertura.xml` files nested in the bowels of `target/coverage/...`.
 This requires installing `cargo make`, which I found to be more convenient than trying to create the magical incantations for running `kcov` myself.
-TODO:
-  Create a sample `Makefile.toml` that automates running the coverage and then verifying the annotations, in a single `cargo make` command.

   Note that `cargo make` version 0.7.11 insists all your files in the `tests` directory be named `test_*.rs`, and that there will be at least one such test